Stability conditions in geometric invariant theory: Introduction

 \subsection{Acknowledgements}

 I thank Andr\'es Ib\'a\~nez N\'u\~nez, Frances Kirwan and John McCarthy for many helpful discussions on this topic and for their interest in these ideas, and I further thank Andr\'es Ib\'a\~nez N\'u\~nez for providing the appendix to this work.
-In addition I thank S\'ebastien Boucksom, Michael Hallam, Eloise Hamilton, Eveline Legendre and Lars Sektnan for their comments and Frances Kirwan and Xiaowei Wang for the suggestion to incorporate stacks.
-I was funded by a Royal Society University Research Fellowship for the duration of this work.
+In addition I thank S\'ebastien Boucksom, Michael Hallam, Eloise Hamilton, Eveline Legendre and Lars Sektnan for their comments, Frances Kirwan and Xiaowei Wang for the suggestion to incorporate stacks and the referee for their helpful suggestions.
+I was funded by a Royal Society University Research Fellowship for the duration of this work (URF\textbackslash R1\textbackslash 201041).